top of page

 unsplash-mEUP7LcW8qs_edited.jpg

 When you attend to your baby's cry and soothe them they feel safe so the stress that caused them to cry goes away.
-Watch and listen to your baby's cry to learn how your baby wants to feel settled.
-Babies tend to have different cries to express different needs or emotions.

 brain-development_edited.jpg

 The brain is one of the few organs not fully developed at birth.
-Immediately after, connections (more than 100 billion neurons) continue to form at the incredible rate of over 1 million per second.
+Immediately after birth, connections (more than 100 billion neurons) continue to form at the incredible rate of over 1 million per second.
 These connections, called synapses, are tiny gaps across which nerve cells send messages from every interaction, and every sensation the baby experiences.

 These connections are then selectively cultivated during the first 1001 days of life.
 This means that connections grow stronger from high-quality learning experiences, warm, attentive care and a safe, interactive environment.
+Neurons that fire together, wire together.

 A baby’s early experiences determine which connections are used the most and strengthen or those that are not used as much, so they weaken and fade.
 The resulting brain structure is the foundation upon which all future learning, behaviour and health will depend.
 By the time a child reaches school age, this foundation is 90% complete.